Packing a school lunch is one chore parents dread. Teach your children to pack their own lunch with free printables.

-So it’s time to quit doing it for them and to give them the skills necessary to do it themselves.
+So it’s time to quit packing a school lunch for them and to give them the skills necessary to do it themselves.

 Our children need us to give them the skills necessary to be independent.

-From the time the are newborns, we are focused on feeding them so they grow healthy and strong.
+From the time they are newborns, we are focused on feeding them so they grow healthy and strong.
 But the pathway to letting them learn skills for themselves is unclear.

-We don’t want our children to move out at 18 years old and be totally unable to feed themselves healthy food.
-So an easy and achievable way to teach them how to feed themselves healthy food is to teach them to pack their own school lunches.
+We don’t want our children to move out at 18 years old and be totally unable to feed themselves a nourishing meal.
+So an easy and achievable way to teach them how to feed themselves real food is to teach them to pack their own school lunches.

 Plus our children gain so much confidence when they can do it themselves.